Ambattur railway station: History

+The Station

+The station has 8 tracks, including 4 loop lines, and has 3 platforms.

+Station layout

+Legend

 A railway concrete sleeper manufacturing company was located at the northwestern side of the station until 2015, which is served by loop lines radiating from the station.

 As of 2013, the station handles about 50,000 passengers a day.
 This includes commuters from areas around Ambattur such as Padi, Mannurpet, Karukku, Kallikuppam, Menambedu and Pattaravakkam.
 Every day, suburban trains make around 260 trips through the station.

-Development
+Projects and development

-According to a railway release in 2008, there are plans to develop the station as a coaching terminal (satellite terminal) for Chennai Central railway station, on the lines of Tambaram station being developed as a terminal for Egmore railway station.
+According to a railway release in 2008, there were plans to develop the station as a coaching terminal (satellite terminal) for Chennai Central railway station, on the lines of Tambaram station being developed as a terminal for Egmore railway station.
 In June 2014, the station was renovated in a major way after decades of neglect.
 In 2019, work on the extension of platforms to accommodate 24-rake long-distance trains began.
+Due to space constraints in Ambattur Railway station, Southern railway in 2023, decided that Perambur would cater as satellite terminal station, though the plan is not finalised.
+But, there are repeated requests from commuters to make Avadi as 4th railway terminal.

-In 2019, the construction work for a new footbridge connecting Platforms 1 and 2 began, replacing the existing one.
+In 2019, a new footbridge connecting Platforms 1 and 2 only, was constructed, replacing the existing one.

+In October 2023, the footbridge connecting South Park street and Bazaar street at level crossing, which laid unused was removed.
+To eliminate accidents due to level-crossing of tracks and to increase sectional-speed of express trains, a 2-wheeler cum pedestrian underground subway planned by Southern Railway for ₹9.5 crore is under construction, which was planned to be opened by March 2024, but getting delayed due to city corporation's neglect in building entry-exit ramp to subway.

+Development under Amrit Bharat Station Scheme

+In November 2023, the Ministry of Railways under the Second Modi ministry laid out plans for upgrading the Ambattur station to international standards at a cost of ₹ 21.67 crore.

+Amrit Bharat Station Scheme has been developed under which basic facilities are being provided to passengers at major railway stations.

+Ambattur railway station, which is one of the major and busiest railway station in North Chennai region, is going to get a makeover under the new railway project.
+A railway station with a new facade is to be constructed.
+A new 12 metre wide footbridge is also planned to be constructed.

+With this, the face of Ambattur railway station is going to change completely.
+The old building will be renovated and various facilities will be provided.
+This work is scheduled to be completed by March 2024.